Epcot One Day Itinerary [2024]

 With plenty of restaurants around the World Showcase and a few in the rest of the park, Epcot abounds with good lunch options.
 We don’t recommend table service dining for lunch—it’s too time-consuming too early in the day.
 This leaves two options—quick service or mix and match snacks and festival food.

 I think what you choose here is mostly a matter of preference.
-It’s a hassle managing our toddler and festival food and trying to get the toddler to eat an adequate amount of festival food without a table and high chair, so we don’t do much festival food right now (or, when we do, it often comes with an additional full stop for a toddler meal).
+It’s a hassle managing our toddler and festival food and trying to get the toddler to eat an adequate amount of festival food without a proper table (most tables around the booths are standing), so we don’t do much festival food right now (or, when we do, it often comes with an additional full stop for a toddler meal).
 Most restaurants at Epcot don’t have mobile order.
 We often dine at Regal Eagle Smokehouse, which does have mobile order.

 • 11:45 – Lunch